Master of Science in Christian Psychological Studies

 Richmont Graduate University School of Psychology offers an integrative perspective on the relationship between psychology and faith through graduate education and clinical research.

 The Master of Science in Christian Psychological Studies is designed to meet the needs of the following students:

 The M.S. degree is NOT designed to lead to licensure or to any independent practice of counseling.
-Rather, it essentially pulls the integrative track out of the Master of Arts in Professional Counseling with minor alterations and additions.
+Rather, it essentially pulls the integrative track out of the Master of Arts in Clinical Mental Health Counseling with minor alterations and additions.
 It requires 32 hours of coursework as outlined in the program sequence.

 The M.S. degree can be completed in a minimum of two semesters but cannot extend past five academic years from the time of matriculation.
 Students who pursue a Certificate may not be able to complete the degree in one year.

 Want to learn more about the Master of Science in Christian Psychological Studies?